Softpanorama

 DESCRIPTION

 Perl, on the other hand, abstracts such internal details away behind the concept of scalars, which can be treated as either strings or numbers, and appear as primitive types to the programmer.
-This often better matches the way people think about the data, which facilitates programming by making common high-level manipulation tasks trivial.
+This often better matches the way people think about the data.

 This module provides a way to manipulate Perl strings through tied arrays.
 The operations are implemented in terms of the aforementioned string manipulation functions, but the programmer normally need not be aware of this.
 As Perl has no primitive character type, two alternative representations are provided: